 Shops & Market

 While walking around this area, stop by to look at interesting signs like the one we spotted advertised a Pahalwan.
 There are old bookshops like Atma Ram and sons, that are stuffed with books old styles.
-You have to make your way in the shop by jumping and hoping on smaller piles of books.
+You have to make your way to the shop by jumping and hopping on smaller piles of books.
 Gosh, how I love to roam around in these shops.
 Then there may be people making snacks on the roadside in a makeshift kitchen.
 If the surroundings do not bother you, try and taste the fresh snacks right out of the frying pan and it may make you ask for more.

 You can also look at the top of buildings, where you would see kids flying kites.
 You may also spot some people playing with their tamed pigeons.
 Some of them would be training and feeding them.
 Someday I want to go to some of these people and see the trained pigeons.